nerko85/project/README.md

 # project
 Short blog project only front end.
+Im trying to create a small blog to practice Laravel 5.4.